 But I’m here to reassure you that there’s nothing to fear.
 Off-grid toilets are not what they used to be a decade ago; they’re now more advanced and available in several options.

-This article covers everything you need to know about off-grid toilets.
+This article covers everything you need to know about off-grid toilets options.
 Let it act as your guide into your environmentally sustainable dream life.

 Things to consider before choosing an off-grid toilet